DanielM404/SwiftUI-Challenges/README.md

 - 🌱 I’m currently learning Swift & SwiftUI with HackingWithSwift's 100 Days of SwiftUI

 During the course challenges are given and a selection of those are in here.
+All projects are supposed to work on iPhone 12 Pro portrait only.
+No guarantee that it looks and behaves as intended on any other device.

 ## Drawing